9 Pro Marketing Tips For School Photographers

 6. Utilise Word of Mouth Advertising

 Give people something to talk about, specifically, your photography.
 Word of mouth advertising is the crème de la crème of marketing techniques.
-Most people trust the opinions of their friends and family members more than any advertisement or promotional campaign that they see.
+Most people trust the opinions of their friends and family members more than any photography advertising or promotional photography campaign that they see.

 A classic approach is to under-promise and over-deliver with your service.
 For instance, tell clients that it will take a week to deliver their photos to them, and instead have their images ready within a couple of days.
 As we already mentioned, you can provide clients with gifts or thank you cards after the photo shoot, thereby enforcing the notion that you truly appreciate their business.